slatedocs/slate/source/includes/_endpoint-account.md

 ## Accounts

-Accounts exist to make Crunch.io customers manage their various users and entities on the app, providing visibility and management tools.
+Accounts provide an organization-level scope for Crunch.io customers.
+All Users belong to one and only one Account.
+Account managers can administer their various users and entities and have visibility on them.

 ### Permissions

-A user is an account manager if their `account_permissions` have `alter_users` set to `True`.
+A user is an "account manager" if their `account_permissions` have `alter_users` set to `True`.

 ### Account entity

-The account entity is available on the API root following the shoji `views.account` path, which will point to the authenticated user's account.
+The account entity is available on the API root following the Shoji `views.account` path, which will point to the authenticated user's account.

-If the account has a name it will be available here as well as the path to the account's users.
+If the account has a name, it will be available here, as well as the path to the account's users.

-If the authenticated user is an account manager, the response will include paths to the following additional catalogs:
+If the authenticated user is an account manager, the response will include paths to these additional catalogs:
  * Account projects
  * Account teams
  * Account datasets